pactflow/roadmap/README.md

 * [OSS Roadmap »](https://pact.canny.io/) (external)

 ## Developer Preview Programs

 We now have information for developer preview programs within this repository.
 Issues tagged [Developer Preview](https://github.com/pactflow/roadmap/labels/developer%20preview) on the public roadmap are active preview programs.

+## Contributing to the roadmap

+Our roadmap is highly customer driven and we welcome both feature requests and bug reports via the Issues feature.

+Features we are currently validating through customer feedback are tagged with `feedback-wanted` (https://github.com/pactflow/roadmap/issues?q=is%3Aissue+is%3Aopen+label%3Afeedback-wanted).
+Please comment on the issue directly if you're willing to contribute in the open, or [contact us](https://pactflow.io) if you'd like to speak to us directly.

 ## Security disclosures